 The Trustees have appointed an independent Acting Chairman of Trustees in Nicky Moffitt, and three independent Trustees in Jim Morris, Dominic Ostrowski and Katie Traxton.
 The Trust is committed to advancing equality and diversity and now has a majority of independent Trustees.

 Trustee meetings are normally held bi-annually, where the Trustees agree the broad strategy and areas of activity for the Trust, including grant making, investment, risk management policies, performance and reserves.
 The day to day administration of grants is delegated to the Trust’s General Secretary.

 The Charity Trustees are responsible for preparing the Trustees Annual Report and the financial statements for each financial year.

 Interested in becoming a Trustee?

-The British Motor Sports Training Trust (BMSTT) is always looking to increase its number of suitable and appropriately skilled independent Trustees to join the existing team headed by Lord Rooker as independent Chairman.
+The British Motor Sports Training Trust (BMSTT) is always looking to increase its number of suitable and appropriately skilled independent Trustees to join the existing team headed by Nicky Moffitt as independent Acting Chairman.